 Since Apple launched its iPhone App Store in July 2008, the mobile applications market has exploded.¹

-In January 2013, Apple reported that its customers had downloaded more than 40 billion “apps,” with more than 775,000 apps available in the Apple app store.² On the other side of the smart phone universe, Google reported that Android users had downloaded 25 billion apps with 675,000 available in the Google Play app store.³
+In July 2014, NBC News reported that Apple customers had downloaded more than 60 billion apps, with more than 1.2 million apps available in the Apple app store.² On the other side of the smart phone universe, Android users have downloaded more than billion apps with more than 1.3 million apps available in the Google Play app store.³

-To put those numbers in perspective, that’s nine apps downloaded for every person on the planet.⁴
+To put those numbers in perspective, that’s well over seven apps downloaded for every person on the planet.⁴

 While many of these apps are games and social media programs, an increasing number have been developed to help individuals with their personal finances.
 Which leads to an interesting question: what should you look for in a personal finance app?